RAC-Git-Hub/CryptoClustering/README.md

 ## Getting Started
-Before starting this assignment, make sure the user has a GitHub and a Google account.
+Before starting this assignment, make sure the user has a GitHub account.
 Then take the following steps:
->-  1. Create a new repository for this project called CryptoClustering .
+>   1. Create a new repository for this project called CryptoClustering .
 Do not
->-  add this homework to an existing repository.
+>   add this homework to an existing repository.
->-  2. Clone the new repository to your computer.
+>   2. Clone the new repository to your computer.
->-  3. Push your changes to GitHub.
+>   3. Push your changes to GitHub.

 Create a new repository for this project called prophet-challenge.